 - Pavana Narasimha.

-Also, the main temple- Ahobilam Narasimha Swamy temple is holy place that enthrals visitors every time they visit the place.
+Also, the main temple- Ahobilam Narasimha Swamy temple is a holy place that enthralls visitors every time they visit the place.
 It is a majestic sight to see through bare eyes.
 The temple is also one of the earliest, falling under Narasimhasthalams.
 It is at a distance of 70km from Nandyal and 150 km from Kurnool.